 The chart below shows that, for the majority of the time, the median growth fund has exceeded its return objective over rolling 10-year periods, which is a commonly used timeframe consistent with the long-term focus of super.
 The exceptions are two periods between mid-2008 and late-2017, when it fell behind.
 This is because of the devastating impact of the 16-month GFC period (end-October 2007 to end-February 2009) during which growth funds lost about 26% on average.

 Growth Funds - Rolling 10 Year Performance (Returns - % pa)

-Note: The CPI figure for July 2022 is an estimate.
+Note: The CPI figures for the March 2023 quarter is an estimate.
 Source: Chant West

 About Chant West